AlgebraixData/algebraixlib/docs/algebras.rst

 operations of :term:`cross-union` and :term:`cross-intersection` can be applied, in addition to the operations on an :term:`algebra of sets`.
 Moreover, the operations :term:`transposition` and :term:`composition` from the :term:`algebra of relations` extend in a natural way to the algebra of clans.
-We also include :term:`substriction`, :term:`superstriction`, and :term:`cross-superstriction`.
-As a result, it has the following signature:
+We also include :term:`substriction`, :term:`superstriction`, :term:`cross-substriction` and :term:`cross-superstriction`.
+As a result, it has the following
+signature:

 .. math::
     \bigg[ P^{2}(M \times M),[\cup ,\varnothing ],[\mathbb{\cap },P(M \times M)],
     [\blacktriangledown ,\{\varnothing\}],[\mathbb{\blacktriangle },\{M \times M\}],
-    \triangleleft, \triangleright, \blacktriangleright, \subset , \prime \bigg].
+    \vartriangleleft, \vartriangleright, \blacktriangleleft, \blacktriangleright, \subset , \prime
+    \bigg].

-Note that included in the operations of union and cross-union are the special :term:`left-functional` and :term:`right-functional` cases of :term:`left-functional cross-union` and :term:`right-functional cross-union`.
+Note that included in the operations of union and cross-union are the special :term:`left-functional` and :term:`right-functional` cases of :term:`cross-left-functional union` and :term:`cross-right-functional union`.

 .. _algebraofmultclan: